 Quick Answer

-From a factory perspective, a high-support sports bra must:
+From a factory engineering perspective, a true high-support sports bra must:

 What “High Support” Really Means in Production

-Factories define high support by force behavior, not by cup shape.
+Factories define high support based on force behavior, not cup shape or tightness.

 | Control Area | Factory Goal |